-Claire Fowler, Longitude’s new influencer relations executive, tells us why brands are incorporating influential voices in their thought leadership campaigns, and explains how to use them.
+Claire Fowler, Longitude’s new influencer relations executive, tells us why brands are incorporating influencer marketing in their thought leadership campaigns, and explains how to use it to best effect.

 Claire works alongside our editorial team to source and identify global B2B experts, executives and influencers to feature in thought leadership campaigns for our clients.
 She develops and maintains long-term relationships with these individuals and industry leaders to help build their profile, as well as the profiles of our clients.

 This is a new role for Longitude.
 What impact do you think it will have on our clients’ thought leadership campaigns?